fitzgen/rust-conf-2019/slides.md

 * every facet has so much depth
     * love throwing? --> long/skinny/fragile vases
     * or make glaze from scratch
-        * like Matt Fiske did for this image
+        * like Matt Fiske did w/ this piece

 ---